1.2 Lead & Barytes Mining

 - Help create new stories, poems, pictures and shape the professional interpretation materials like signs, leaflets and social media app

-Working closely with Shropshire Mines Trust, an interpretation plan at Snailbeach has been agreed.
-This includes audio, panels and a new map of the Snailbeach railway.
-This will be in place over summer 2017.
+Working closely with Shropshire Mines Trust, new interpretation, including audio, panels and a new map of the Snailbeach railway, have been installed at the site.

 Annual task days, led by the Shropshire Mines Trust, have helped to tidy up this site.
 Three new interpretation panel helps visitors to understand the mining heritage of this area.
 Thanks to Shropshire Mines Trust, a permissive path has been agreed to create a footpath through the mine site.
 Waymarkers guide you up past Tankerville Pottery, to the main Tankerville Mine site.
 If parking, please get permission from Tankerville Pottery.
 The weekend Shropshire Hills Shuttle Bus stops at Tankerville.